-ARTICLE 37.
-FAMILY CARE AND MEDICAL LEAVE
+ARTICLE 36.
+FAMILY CARE AND MEDICAL/MATERNITY LEAVE

-- 37.1.
-Employees are eligible to take leave for up to twelve (12) weeks each twelve (12) month period for personal or family illness, or following the birth or adoption of a child in accordance with the California Family Rights Act (CFRA) (Government Code Section 12945.2) and the Federal Family and Medical Leave Act (FMLA) (Title 29, Part 825, Code of Federal Regulations). - 37.2.
-Employees who are in unpaid status during a Family Care and Medical Leave will suffer no break in service for purposes of determining seniority under Article 48, Reduction in Force/Layoff.
-Employees on Family Care and Medical Leave are considered unavailable for work during that period.
-This would include scheduled and unscheduled overtime, training, or any other work-related activities. - 37.3.
-The City reserves the right to transfer an employee who is taking intermittent Family Care and Medical Leave for medical treatment when it is determined to be in the best interest of the City that the functions of the affected position be performed on a full-time basis.
-The position to which the employee is transferred must be comparable to the employee's regular position and the employee will be returned to their original position on completion of their treatment, subject only to their being capable of performing all of the essential functions of the job. - 37.4.
-The City may require the employee to utilize all accrued sick leave, PTO, and CTO to cover the period which otherwise would be unpaid.
-If the employee chooses, they may reserve forty (40) hours of accrued PTO for use upon their return from an extended period of Family Care and Medical Leave. - 37.4.1.
-If all other leave is exhausted at the expiration of the Family Care and Medical Leave, an employee may use the reserved PTO for purposes of sick leave and medical appointments for the employee and his/her dependents for a period of six (6) months after his/her return from Family Medical Leave. - 37.4.2.
-PTO used for this purpose will be used in increments of no less than two (2) hours. - 37.4.3.
-Accrued leave will be coordinated with Disability Benefits in accordance with 33.2.1.5. of Article 33, Paid Time Off Program (PTO).
+- 36.1 Employees are eligible to take leave in accordance with the California Family Rights Act (CFRA) (Government Code Section 12945.2), the Federal Family and Medical Leave Act (FMLA) (Title 29, Part 825, Code of Federal Regulations), and Pregnancy Disability Leave (PDL), Government Code Section 12945(b)(2). - 36.2 Leave for pregnancy-related disability will run concurrently with the Federal Family and Medical Leave Act (FMLA). - 36.3 The City may require the employee to utilize all accrued sick leave, Vacation, and CTO for any otherwise unpaid portion of a CFRA/FMLA/PDL leave.
+If the employee chooses, the employee may reserve forty (40) hours of accrued PTO for use upon their return from an extended period of CFRA/FMLA. - 36.3.1 If all other leave is exhausted at the expiration of the CFRA/FMLA/PDL, an employee may use the reserved PTO for purposes of sick leave and medical appointments for the employee and their dependents for a period of six (6) months after returning from CFRA/FMLA/PDL. - 36.3.2 PTO used for this purpose will be used in increments of no less than two (2) hours. - 36.3.3 Accrued leave shall be coordinated with Disability Benefits in accordance with 33.2.1.5. of Article 32, Paid Time Off Program (PTO). - 36.3.4 An employee who has not recovered from a pregnancy-related disability upon expiration of the four (4) months to which entitled under Government Code Section 12945 (b) (2), may request up to twelve (12) weeks of family leave to recover from the disability.
+This leave may be granted under the terms and conditions of the CFRA.